Contents

 Setup Time Under 48 hours 4 to 6 weeks 2 to 4 weeks 1 to 2 weeks About 1 week

-Real-time Sentiment Yes Advanced Yes Yes No
+Real-time Sentiment Yes Higher tiers Yes Yes No

-Best For Multichannel retail Enterprise Growing teams Tech / SaaS Small teams
+Where it fits Multichannel retail Enterprise Growing teams Tech / SaaS Small teams

 1. Tackle WISMO first

 It’s also the easiest thing to automate.
 Customer asks.
 AI checks the order.
 AI checks the carrier’s tracking.
 AI replies with a precise update, in your tone, in seconds.
+Start here, because nailing one high-volume query type proves the value before you touch anything more complex.

 2. Let AI read the room

-Modern AI tags messages by tone the moment they arrive.
+Modern AI fixes that.
 Frustrated customers get pushed to the front.
 Genuinely upset ones go to a senior agent.
-Anything that hints at a real emergency (legal, fraud, harm) flags for instant human pickup.
+Anything hinting at a real emergency (legal, fraud, harm) flags for instant human pickup.
 Calm and routine?
 AI handles them directly.
+The win here is mostly invisible to customers, because the high-emotion tickets stop getting buried, which, for once, is a good thing.

 3. End-to-end returns and refunds